1 Organisation and summary of significant accounting policies

 Recent accounting guidance

 In June 2016, the FASB issued ASU 2016-13, “Measurement of Credit Losses”, an update to topic 326, “Financial Instruments – Credit Losses”.
 ASU 2016-13 replaces the incurred loss impairment methodology in current US GAAP with a methodology that reflects expected credit losses.
-The standard requires for financial instruments that are measured at amortised cost and available-for-sale debt securities that an entity recognises as an allowance its estimate of expected credit losses.
-This standard is effective for the Group for annual and interim periods beginning after 15 December 2020.
+For financial instruments that are measured at amortised cost and available-for-sale debt securities, the standard requires that an entity recognises its estimate of expected credit losses as an allowance.
+The ASU is effective for annual and interim periods beginning after 15 December 2020.
 Early adoption for interim and annual periods after 15 December 2018 is permitted.
 The Group is currently assessing the impact of the new requirements.